unlock-protocol/unlock-wordpress-plugin/README.txt

 To be completed with questions!

 == Changelog ==

+= 2.0 =
+* each post/page can have a different configuration
+* block setting is now visible inside of the Editor

 = 1.6 =
 Button is not only visible when content is locked